 Fifty years after America’s worst nuclear meltdown 30 miles northwest of Los Angeles at the Santa Susana Field Laboratory’s “Sodium Reactor Experiment,” the government’s just-sacked head of lab remediation says the new Rocketdyne cleanup law is too strict and that site owner Boeing is going to sue the State over the standards.

-READ “50 Years After America’s Worst Nuclear Meltdown – Human error helped worsen a nuclear meltdown just outside Los Angeles, and now human inertia has stymied the radioactive cleanup for half a century” by Joan Trossman Bien and Michael Collins in Miller-McCune Online Magazine.
+READ “50 Years After America’s Worst Nuclear Meltdown – Human error helped worsen a nuclear meltdown just outside Los Angeles, and now human inertia has stymied the radioactive cleanup for half a century” by Joan Trossman Bien and Michael Collins in Pacific Standard.
 This investigative cover story digs deep into one of Southern California’s hottest secrets with an eyewitness account and interviews with the State EPA, Department of Energy, Boeing and the activist who has propelled the issue for three decades, Dan Hirsch.

 Exclusive news that just-replaced Department of Toxic Substances Control lab cleanup honcho Norm Riley not only thinks historic cleanup agreement is a hindrance to remediation, he says lab owner Boeing is going to sue the State over constitutionality of law signed by Governor Schwarzenegger.